Discord: Evolution

 In May 2021, Discord rebranded its game controller-shaped logo "Clyde" in celebration of its sixth anniversary.
-It also made the color palette of its branding and user interfaces much more saturated, to be more "bold and playful", and changed its slogan from "your place to talk" to "imagine a place", believing that it would be easier to attach to additional taglines; these changes were met with backlash and criticism from Discord users.
+It also made the color palette of its branding and user interfaces much more saturated, to be more "bold and playful", and changed its slogan from "your place to talk" to "imagine a place", believing that it would be easier to attach to additional taglines; these changes met with backlash and criticism from Discord users.

 In July 2021, Discord acquired Sentropy, an internet moderation company.